Charles Starrett: Cowboy star

 The musical westerns of Gene Autry inspired every Hollywood studio to have its cowboy personalities use their musical talents—but not Charles Starrett.
 He could carry a tune but left the songs to professional vocalists (his vocals in Start Cheering were dubbed by Robert Paige).
 Columbia solved the problem by hiring an entire singing group to support Starrett: the Sons of the Pioneers.

 Charles Starrett made two dozen westerns under his new contract, and they tend to resemble each other because the production unit was very close-knit.
 The same company of technicians and players worked in film after film: almost always Iris Meredith as the leading lady, Dick Curtis as the villain, Hank Bell as the sidekick, Edward LeSaint as the senior character of father, rancher, marshal, etc., and the Sons of the Pioneers as the chorus.
 Very occasionally, Columbia reassigned Meredith to other productions, so various contract starlets took the ingenue roles, among them Lorna Gray and Ann Doran.

 When Starrett's new contract lapsed in July 1940, he withdrew from westerns and Columbia disbanded the unit.
 Iris Meredith left the studio, and the Sons of the Pioneers moved to Republic Pictures, where they reunited with their former lead singer Roy Rogers.

 Again, exhibitors petitioned Columbia for more Charles Starrett westerns, so the studio came through with a new contract at an increased salary.
-Starrett finally accepted his permanent cowboy status, and returned to Columbia in March 1941 as "The Medico," cowboy doctor.
+Starrett finally accepted his permanent cowboy status, and returned to Columbia in March 1941 as "The Medico": Steven Monroe, cowboy doctor.

+The Medico series lapsed after only three features.
+Columbia then added former Hopalong Cassidy co-star Russell Hayden and comedian-musician Cliff Edwards to the Starrett company, following the "trigger trio" format popular at the time: three name stars in a western series, like The Three Mesquiteers, The Rough Riders, and The Range Busters.
+Hayden and Edwards were featured alongside Starrett during the 1941-42 season.
+Columbia gave Hayden his own starring series in 1942; Edwards left Columbia for RKO to work with Tim Holt.